DOS stands for Disk Operating System and it is a command line

 Reboot system pressing F8, which will let you confirm

-there is a problem, reboot system pressing F5 bypassing
+If there is a problem, reboot system pressing F5

 CONFIG.BAK and AUTOEXEC.BAK to

-or throw these instructions away.
-Either way, it is still a fun
+instructions or throw these instructions away.
+Either way, it is

 Make sure the BIOS will read CD-ROM first.
 Follow instructions